5 Days Hong Kong Itinerary For First-Time Visitors

 Kick off your day by exploring the Kowloon Walled City Park, a place where locals go for a tranquil walk.

-Back in the day, however, it was a densely populated enclave—a lawless slum once controlled by Chinese triad groups with huge power in prostitution, gambling, and opium dens before the British decided to take matters into their own hands.
+It was a lawless slum once controlled by Chinese triad groups with huge power in prostitution, gambling, and opium dens before the British decided to take matters into their own hands.

 Spend an hour or two exploring the park at your own pace.
 I recommend visiting the Outdoor Display Area, where you can see a scale model of the Walled City!

-Then, continue to the Yamen Park Office, which features exhibition rooms showcasing the history of the walled city.
+Continue to the Yamen Park Office, which features exhibition rooms showcasing the history of the walled city.
 Don’t miss out on the interactive rooms!

 Tsim Sha Tsui